el3um4s/strani-anelli-blog/_posts/2021/2021-07-26-sveltekit-routing-from-other-folders-english/2021-07-26-sveltekit-routing-from-other-folders-english.md

 const allPosts = import.meta.globEager(`../news/**/*.md`);
 ```

 With this code I get all the `md` files as modules.
-Then I go through every post I have found and I extract some data
+Then I go through every post I've just found and I extract some data

 ``` js
 for (let path in allPosts) {